jdantonio/functional-ruby/md/concurrency.md

 ## Thread Pools

-Thread pools are neither a new idea nor an implementation of the actor patter.
+Thread pools are neither a new idea nor an implementation of the actor pattern.
 Nevertheless, thread pools are still an extremely relevant concurrency tool.
 Every time a thread is created then subsequently destroyed there is overhead.
 Creating a pool of reusable worker threads then repeatedly' dipping into the pool can have huge performace benefits for a long-running application like a service.